-Tortillas from Cataloniaby julie - Sunday, November 4, 2012
+Tortillas from Cataloniaby Julie Horton - Sunday, November 4, 2012

 Spanish omelets or tortillas are one of the most common dishes in Spain and though most are made with potatoes the French influenced Catalan version uses chick peas instead.
 You can enjoy a tortilla for a snack, lunch or light dinner combined with a salad.
 This version of the tortilla comes to us from Catalonia and is just one of many specialties of the area.
 For instance those of you who love chocolate would be interested to know that Catalonia consumes twice the chocolate as the entire rest of Spain combined – and those of you who are joining the Bicycling Catalonia’s Costa Brava Plus!
 Barcelona tour should be sure to visit Petritxol Street in Barcelona which is famous for its chocolates and chocolate drinks and is within walking distance of the Rambla.
 Salads are also an important part of meals in Catalonia including side dishes featuring spinach and pine nuts, or others with endive, green beans, eggs, tomatoes, artichoke hearts, and still others with greens, a special dried meat or salt cod.
 Seafood is also a common feature in meals and there are countless versions of soquet, a delicious Catalan version of seafood soup to be sampled.

 But first let’s focus on the tortilla!

 4 large free range eggs